cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 ### Processing Proposals
 Proposals are ignored and not processed at all.
+They are only stored to apply when commits use proposals by reference.

 ### Processing Commits
 When processing a commit, the client retrieves